Vegetarian recipes and info

 There’s nothing quite like buttermilk biscuits hot out of the oven.

-Hot corn bread is absolutely delicious topped with butter or cream cheese.
+Hot corn bread is absolutely delicious topped with cream cheese.

 I find that the nicest meals are always nicer with some bread in my hand, preferably warm from the oven.
 We don’t have a nice bakery nearby, so I have to make my own rolls, and this is the simplest recipe I’ve found.